Join us at the AgileAus SAFe® Forum in Sydney on 24th June. Save 10% with promo code AA25-PA10

 4:45pm Commitment

-As our first PI planning day drew closer, we found ourselves short on time.
+As our first PI Planning day drew closer, we found ourselves short on time.
 What should we do?
 Postpone?
 "No", I say, channelling Artful Making, "The show must open on opening night!".
-We had waned to understand priorities at the feature level but had to settle for epic level prioritisation.
-We struggled to get participation from our business stakeholders and those who had agreed to attend dropped out at the last minute.
-Despite some things not going according to plan we stuck to our time box and held firm to our committed date.
+We had wanted to understand priorities at the feature level, but had to settle for epic-level prioritisation.
+We struggled to get participation from our business stakeholders, and those who had agreed to attend dropped out at the last minute.
+Despite some things not going according to plan, we stuck to our time box and held firm to our committed date.
 After all, the show must go on!

-We were still working out the logistics at 9:10am on the day.
-Rolling with the punches we quickly brought the room to order and commenced our first PI Planning Day.
+We were still working out the logistics at 9:10 am on the day.
+Rolling with the punches,s we quickly brought the room to order and commenced our first PI Planning Day.
 Unity Hour was brief, we used the time to talk about the day ahead and the prioritised program of work, making sure to include our traditional "shout outs".
-Given our concerns about capacity constraints, the amount of WIP and the constant context switching it was driving, the theme of the day was "Stop Starting and Start Finishing".
+Given our concerns about capacity constraints, the amount of WIP, and the constant context switching it was driving, the theme of the day was "Stop Starting and Start Finishing".

-Our six feature teams co-located for the morning planning session in a large meeting room.
+Our six stream-aligned teams co-located for the morning planning session in a large meeting room.
 The energy from the group was nothing short of amazing.
-Just writing about it brings the memory of that buzz to the forefront of my mind and I find I am smiling to myself.
-The goal of the morning was to produce a high level plan, lower than feature level but less granular than user story for the next 4-5 iterations.
-For the most part this was achieved without too much pain.
+Just writing about it brings the memory of that buzz to the forefront of my mind, and I find I am smiling to myself.
+The goal of the morning was to produce a high-level plan, lower than feature level but less granular than a user story, for the next 4-5 iterations.
+For the most part, this was achieved without too much pain.

 6 Feature Teams PI Planning

 I went back to where the teams were gathered and explained the scheduling mistake that had been made and apologised.
-I shared with the team the proposal that we adjust the agenda to compensate then asked them how they wanted to proceed.
-They agreed context was missing, so we broke for 15-20 minutes, while the feature teams were informed that that we would be bringing forward the all hands reunification session.
+I shared with the team the proposal that we adjust the agenda to compensate, and then asked them how they wanted to proceed.
+They agreed context was missing, so we broke for 15-20 minutes, while the feature teams were informed that we would be bringing forward the all-hands reunification session.

 My leadership team used the last hour of the day to reflect on the experience and consider the way forward.